Over 800,000 vehicles recalled in U.S. last week

 Subaru also recalled nearly 70,000 Outback and Legacy cars for the model year 2011 because the moonroof glass could come loose and detach.

-Other automakers who issued large recalls last week were Hyundai affiliate Kia (000270.KS) and Volkswagen AG (VOWG_p.DE).
+Other automakers who issued large recalls last week were Hyundai affiliate Kia and Volkswagen AG.

 Kia recalled more than 10,000 2007-2008 Sorento passenger cars because of a computer glitch that could turn off the front passenger airbag when an adult is in the passenger seat.